mathsgod/tiktoken-php-wrapper/README.md

 # Tiktoken PHP

-This is a PHP library for the Tiktok API.
+This is a PHP library for the OpenAI tiktoken.
 It wrap the npm package [tiktoken](https://www.npmjs.com/package/tiktoken) to PHP.

 ## Installation